aveekpatra/renko-app/docs/API_REFERENCE.md

-# 🔌 API Reference
+# 🔌 API Reference - Ready for AI Integration

-**For AI Development**: Complete Convex backend implementation with 41 functions across 10 files.
+**For AI Development**: Complete Convex backend implementation with 41+ functions across 10 files, optimized for AI enhancement.

-## 🚀 **FULLY IMPLEMENTED BACKEND**
+## 🚀 **PRODUCTION-READY BACKEND + AI-READY FOUNDATION**

-All APIs are now fully implemented and integrated with the frontend.
-TypeScript compilation is complete with proper system field validation.
-Schema migration from boards→projects completed successfully.
-Google Calendar integration with OAuth and automated sync fully implemented.
+All APIs are fully implemented and integrated with the frontend.
+The backend provides a solid foundation for AI features with comprehensive data relationships, real-time capabilities, and extensive context for intelligent operations.

 ### **Projects API (convex/projects.ts)** ✅ **3 Functions**